Welcome. Let me share a bit about Ambivalent Goddesses.

 Each week in 2018, I will post information & inspiration related to recovery from sexual abuse.
 The best way to gain value from Ambivalent Goddesses is to subscribe to my free newsletter and receive weekly updates in your inbox.
 You can subscribe at the bottom of this page.

 My name is Laura K Kerr, PhD.
-I am one of the 1 in 5 women sexually abused before age eighteen.
+I am one of the 1 in 4 girls sexually abused before age eighteen.
 I am a researcher and scholar and have written and lectured about sexual abuse and recovering from trauma.
 I am also a former psychotherapist and have supported women recovering from sexual abuse.

 With focused and sustained effort, I recovered from sexual abuse and its impact on my life.
 I know firsthand what does and does not support recovery.
 I also know the process of recovery must be adapted to each individual, and is influenced by social and cultural contexts.
 I hope to help you find the way to recovery that best supports your uniqueness.